tebelorg/RPA-Python/README.md

 # API Reference

 Check out [sample Python script](https://github.com/tebelorg/TagUI-Python/blob/master/sample.py) and [RedMart groceries example](https://github.com/tebelorg/TagUI-Python/issues/24).
-If you've discovered an unknown bug in using this tool, [kindly raise a GitHub issue](https://github.com/tebelorg/TagUI-Python/issues) and I'll buy you and one friend a cup of Starbucks (one each, any drink, any size).
+If you've discovered an unknown bug in using this tool, [kindly raise a GitHub issue](https://github.com/tebelorg/TagUI-Python/issues) and I'll buy you and one friend a cup of Starbucks (one each, any drink, any size, any city).

 - For web automation, web element identifier can be XPath selector, CSS selector or the following attributes - id, name, class, title, aria-label, text(), href (in decreasing order of priority).
 There is automatic waiting for an element to appear before timeout happens, and error is returned that the element cannot be found.
 To change the default timeout of 10 seconds, use timeout() function.